Prevention and Control of Cyber Terrorism

 Cyber Terrorism

 Terrorism is continually changing.
 While at the surface, it remains “the calculated use of unlawful violence or threat of unlawful violence to inculcate fear.”
-In wake of the recent computer attacks, new breed of terrorism is on the rise and our country must defend itself with all possible means.
+In the wake of the recent computer attacks, a new breed of terrorism is on the rise and our country must defend itself with all possible means.

 Cyber Terrorism

-Cyber Terrorism may be defined as “the premeditated use of disruptive activities, or threat thereof, in cyber space, with the intention to further social, ideological, religious, political or similar objectives, or to intimidate any person in furtherance to such objectives.”
+Cyber Terrorism may be defined as “the premeditated use of disruptive activities, or threat thereof, in cyberspace, with the intention to further social, ideological, religious, political or similar objectives, or to intimidate any person in furtherance to such objectives.”

 Evolution of Cyber Terrorism